-- Develop and implement processes and the necessary governance to support research involving innovation. - Grow capacity and capability to support expanding our current portfolio of commercial studies. - Develop and implement a Clinical Innovation Gateway to support working partnerships between the Trust, industry and academia as well as supporting colleagues to develop their innovative ideas. - Design and implement an "Improvement through Innovation" programme to support team members with innovative ideas and approaches for new technologies or services. - Identify opportunities to contribute to a sustainable research funding model through developing processes and frameworks to support commercialisation of research involving innovation. - Further develop relationships and partnerships with organisations such as the Academic Health Science Network (AHSN), regional Integrated Care System Innovation Hubs and emerging accelerator programmes such as those running through our academic and industry partners.
+- NHS England states that innovation is critical for Develop and implement processes and the necessary governance to support research involving innovation. - Grow capacity and capability to support expanding our current portfolio of commercial studies. - Develop and implement a Clinical Innovation Gateway to support working partnerships between the Trust, industry and academia as well as supporting colleagues to develop their innovative ideas. - Design and implement an "Improvement through Innovation" programme to support team members with innovative ideas and approaches for new technologies or services. - Identify opportunities to contribute to a sustainable research funding model through developing processes and frameworks to support commercialisation of research involving innovation. - Further develop relationships and partnerships with organisations such as the Academic Health Science Network (AHSN), regional Integrated Care System Innovation Hubs and emerging accelerator programmes such as those running through our academic and industry partners.